Novel regular black holes: geometry, source and shadow: Matter sources for our geometries

 Therefore, the total non-linear electrodynamic field Lagrangian density can be written as a combination of the above two in the following way;

 Note that for $g^{2}=0$ or $\eta=0$, i.e. singular RN type solution, the matter source becomes;

-Thus, the singular RN-type solution with imaginary charge is sourced by a linear magnetic Lagrangian density.
+Thus, the singular RN-type solution with `imaginary' charge is sourced by a linear magnetic Lagrangian density.
 The source Lagrangian of equation (\ref{eq34}) has the limitation that it cannot allow negative $\mathbf{F}$ values since it contains fractional powers of $\mathbf{F}$.
 Therefore, we are limited to working with positive $\mathbf{F}$ values.
+Hence, we can have configurations with both electric and magnetic fields or only a magnetic field.
+But any scenario with only an electric field is excluded.
+However, it must be noted that the total Lagrangian, when expanded in $\eta$ has `corrections' (beyond the Maxwell term) involving $\mathbf{F} \sqrt{\mathbf {F}}$ and $\mathbf{F^2}$ at orders $\eta$ and $\eta^2$.
+Since $\eta$ is proportional to $g^2$, it is only in the gravitational field of the regular black hole do these terms acquire a meaning.
+The absence of a purely electric configuration (as implied through the presence of a square root of $\mathbf{F}$) is a feature (deficiency?) not specific to our solution alone, but is generically found in some form or the other in all source models for regular black holes using nonlinear electrodynamics.\cite{Ayon1,Ayon3,Ayon2,Ayon4,Ayon5}

-It is known that our regular black holes are made up of the two parameters $b_0^2$ and $g^2$.
-However, the NED source Lagrangian depends on an additional free parameter, $q^2$.
-Thus, to comprehend $q^2$ and the behaviour of the source current that creates this type of magnetic field, we must investigate the dynamics of the source Lagrangians.
+As stated earlier, our regular black holes are made up of the two parameters $b_0^2$ and $g^2$.
+However, the NED source Lagrangian depends on an additional free parameter, $q_{m}^2$.
+Thus, to understand what $q_{m}^2$ is and the behaviour of the source current that creates this type of magnetic field, we must investigate the dynamics of the source Lagrangian.

-The functional value of $\mathbf{F_0}$ makes it clear that $F_{\theta\phi}=-q\sin{\theta}$.
-And, in the curved space, the non-linear Maxwell-like equations which follow from the Lagrangians mentioned above, with source current, may also be expressed as,
+The functional value of $\mathbf{F_0}$ makes it clear that $F_{\theta\phi}=-q_{m}\sin{\theta}$.
+Further, in curved spacetime, the non-linear Maxwell-like equations which follow from the Lagrangians mentioned above, with source current, may also be expressed as,